chbrown/scripts/README.md

 Uses `ssh -C` and `pg_dump` but that's about it.
 You'll need to `dropdb` and `createdb`, etc., yourself.

-# pip-more

-Mostly foreach-type calls for Python packages, mainly using `pip`.

-* Simply do a `pip install -U <package>` on all your installed packages:

-        pip-more update

-* Print out Python's `sys.path`:

-        pip-more paths

-* Uninstall (some) Python packages that are linked with their own `.pth` files:

-        pip-more clean

 # ppjson

 Pretty print JSON (using Python's `json.dumps`, sorting keys and indenting by two spaces):